Scientific Name

 How to Grow and Care

 The seeds of Cirsium can be sown in either autumn or after the last frost of spring.
 They should be sown at a depth of 0.12 inches (3 mm).
-If grown indoors first, then Cirsium takes about 2 to 3 weeks to germinate at a temperature of 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
-The seedlings should be planted out in early spring when it is still possible to get a frost with a spacing of about 2 feet (60 cm).
+If grown indoors, it takes about 2 to 3 weeks to germinate at a temperature of 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
+Therefore, the seedlings should be planted in early spring when it is possible to get a frost with a spacing of about 2 feet (60 cm).

 Origin

-Native throughout Europe and northern Asia, and widely introduced elsewhere.
+Cirsium arvense is native throughout Europe and northern Asia and has been widely introduced elsewhere.

 Links